kimdiep/birthday_greeter_app/kd_approach.md

 - When's your Birthday?
   - Day
-    Number input box? - possibly better to have a dropdown options based days in the calendar month?
+    Number input box?
+    Enhancement: possibly better to have a dropdown options based days in the calendar month?

   - Month
     Month dropdown selection